-We are in the early stages of testing ATRN-119 in clinical trials and we have not tested APR-1051 in clinical trials.
-The results of preclinical studies, whether or not conducted by us, may not be predictive of the results of clinical trials, and the results of any early-stage clinical trials that we are conducting today and that we may commence in the future may not be predictive of the results of the later-stage clinical trials.
-For example, even if successful, the results of our Phase 1 clinical trials of our product candidates ATRN-119 and APR-1051 and other product candidates may not be predictive of the results of these product candidates or any of our other product candidates.
+We are in the early stages of testing ATRN-119 and APR-1051 in clinical trials.
+The results of preclinical studies and early-stage clinical trials may not be predictive of future results in later studies or trials.
+Initial success in clinical trials may not be indicative of results obtained when these trials are completed or in later-stage clinical trials.\ of the later-stage clinical trials.
+For example, even if successful, the results of our Phase 1 clinical trials of our product candidates ATRN-119 and APR-1051 and other product candidates may not be predictive of the results of further clinical trials of these product candidates or any of our other product candidates.
 In addition, initial success in clinical trials may not be indicative of results obtained when such trials are completed in later stage clinical trials.
 In particular, the small number of patients in our current and planned early clinical trials may make the results of these trials less predictive of the outcome of later clinical trials.
-Moreover, preclinical and clinical data often are susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical trials for ATRN-119 and future clinical trials for APR-1051 may not ultimately be successful or support further clinical development.
+Moreover, preclinical and clinical data often are susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials for ATRN-119 and APR-1051 may not ultimately be successful or support further clinical development.
 There is a high failure rate for product candidates proceeding through clinical trials.
-Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical development even after achieving encouraging results in earlier studies.
-Any such setbacks in our clinical development could materially harm our business, results of operations, financial condition and prospects.
+Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical trials.
+Many companies, results of operations, financial condition and prospects.